 The Honourable Ahmed Hussen was first elected in 2015 to represent the riding of York South—Weston.
+He has previously served as Minister of Families, Children and Social Development and Minister of Immigration, Refugees and Citizenship.

 Minister Hussen immigrated to Canada in 1993 and settled in Toronto.
 He began his career in public service after high school, working with the Hamilton-Wentworth social services department.